GenURL: A General Framework for Unsupervised Representation Learning: Method

 \subsection{Similarity-preserving Framework}

-Given a set of empirical graphs $\mathcal{G}=\{G_t\}_{t=1}^m$ on the data $X$, where $\mathcal{G}_t=(X,d_{t})$, we calculate the pair-wise distance $d_{X,t}$ based on $X$ and $\mathcal{G}_t$ to model the emprical data structures.
-To capture the local geometry defined in $\mathcal{G}_t$ and eliminate the scale factor between different distances, we adopt the \textit{similarly} defined in $[0,1]$ by converting the distance $d$ to the similarity with a t-distribution kernel function $\kappa(.)$,
+Given a set of $m$ empirical graphs $\mathcal{G}=\{G_t\}_{t=1}^m$ defined on the data $X$, where $\mathcal{G}_t=(X,d_{t})$, we calculate the pair-wise distance $d_{X,t}$ based on $X$ and $\mathcal{G}_t$ to model the empirical data structures.
+To capture the local geometry defined in $\mathcal{G}_t$ and eliminate the scale factor between different distances, we adopt the \textit{similarly} defined in $[0,1]$ by converting the pair-wise distance $d$ to the similarity with a long-tailed t-distribution kernel function $\kappa(.)$,

 where $\nu$ denotes the degree of t-distribution freedom.
-Notice that the latent space is usually regarded as a (normalized) Euclidean space $(Z,d_Z)$.
-The similarities of the input and latent space are written as
+Notice that the t-distribution approximates the Gaussian distribution when $\nu\rightarrow +\infty$, and approximates the uniform distribution when $\nu\rightarrow 0$.
+The latent space is usually a (normalized) Euclidean space $(Z,d_Z)$.
+The similarities of input and latent spaces are written as